Ayush-Bhatnagar/Network-Troubleshooting-Framework-using-MINT-and-P4-in-SDN/README.md

 # Network-Troubleshooting-Framework-using-MINT-and-P4-in-SDN

-The network troubleshooting framework using MINT is a framework that allows the collection of network state information from the data plane using MINT and analysing the collected data to identify the root cause of a network problem/anomaly or in other words troubleshooting the network issues.
+The network troubleshooting framework using MINT is a framework that allows the collection of network state information from the data plane without the involvement of control plane using MINT and analysing the collected data to identify a network problem/anomaly or in other words troubleshooting the network issues.

 ## Topology
 ![](/topology.jpg)